-Recent activities include selection for Yaron Deutsch's Electric Guitar Etude Project and the Chamber Sessions Project at Darmstadt 2018 (participation generously supported by Help Musicians UK's Transmission Fund Award).
+Recent activities include selection for Yaron Deutsch's Electric Guitar Etude Project and the Chamber Sessions Project at the 2018 Darmstädter Ferienkurse (participation generously supported by Help Musicians UK's Transmission Fund Award).
 In 2018, Matthew was Composer-in-Residence with Nevis Ensemble, who commissioned a new orchestral piece for their inaugural tour of Scotland.
 In the same year his first electroacoustic EP Palettes was released on the New York based label, Not Art Records.

 His music has been performed or workshopped by artists including: Royal Northern Sinfonia; Hebrides Ensemble; Red Note Ensemble; Nevis Ensemble; The Hermes Experiment; The Assembly Project; Ligeti Quartet; DeCoda Ensemble; Gildas Quartet; Rolf Hind and Andrew Zolinsky (piano duo); trumpeter Tom Poulson (Stockholm Chamber Brass); and bassoonist Ben Hudson (Psappha Ensemble).
 He has had work showcased at festivals including: Darmstadt (DE); MAtera INtermedia (IT); St Magnus International Festival (UK); The Cumnock Tryst (UK); Occupy the Pianos (UK); Visiones Sonoras (MX); EviMus (DE); Sound-Image (UK), and at venues such as Newcastle's Sage Gateshead; Edinburgh's Usher Hall; London's St John's, Smith Square; and Mexico City's Ex Teresa Arte Actual.